 PPG & WPPG engines are easy to transport, by first removing the Cage quadrants, then the engine is left mounted on the Cage chassis, this allows for easy storage in the rear or the boot of the smallest vehicle.
 The Heavier your flight weight, more power is required to maintain level flight and provide a desirable climb rate, our 4 stroke, 250cc INTRUDER engine has a great power to weight ratio, and as such is only recommended for Solo or Tandem LowBoy Quad flight.

 This Flight Weight calculator will indicate the correct size wing you require!

-When you have calculated your total flight weight above, you then need to select a wing, it is recommended to select a wing so you are flying close as possible to the maximum rated weight, simply put the reason behind this is you are flying light under a large wing and stronger wind conditions prevail, you will get blown around more so, as well as increasing the possibility that you may also unload the wing (loosen the lines) thus leading into dangerous flying.
+When you have calculated your total flight weight above, you then need to select a wing, it is recommended to select a wing as close as possible to the maximum rated weight, simply put the reason behind this is you are flying light under a large wing and stronger wind conditions prevail, you will get blown around more so, as well as increasing the possibility that you may also unload the wing (loosen the lines) thus leading into dangerous flying.

-When flying with a passenger we recommend using our 42m Velocity EDGE Tandem glider (145~225kg), do not use this wing for flying Solo unless you have a dummy weight or carrying additional equipment that will bring you to the upper end of the recommended weight !
+When flying with a passenger we recommend using our 42m Velocity EDGE Tandem glider (145~225kg), do not use this wing for flying Solo Foot launch.
+In a Quad you may have to use a dummy weight (bag of wheat) that will bring you to the upper end of the wings recommended weight!